like1008/deep_learning/readme.txt

-This is a copy of codes from the book¡¶neural-networks-and-deep-learning¡· The book is excellent grateful to the author for his straightaway explaination
+This is a copy of codes from the book <Neural-networks-and-deep-learning>
+The book is excellent
+grateful to the author for his straightaway explaination